 I’m talking about essential oils, a weight-loss solution more and more people are relying on.

 Read on to find out exactly which essential oils can help you with weight loss, as well as eight different ways you can use them to get rid of unwanted pounds for good.

 #1 Lavender oil for weight loss without dieting

-In her book, Clinical Aromatherapy: Essential Oils in Healthcare, aromatherapy expert Jane Buckle reports on two studies on essential oils for weight loss.
+In her book, Clinical Aromatherapy: Essential Oils in Healthcare (Amazon), aromatherapy expert Jane Buckle reports on two studies on essential oils for weight loss.

 The first of these studies looked at lavender essential oil, mandarin essential oil, and a placebo.

 30 people — who were 10 or more pounds overweight and unable to lose weight — were split into groups.

 Each group was told to smell either one of these oils or placebo before meals and when they felt food cravings.

 In addition, the people in the study were also told NOT to alter their normal eating habits or to diet in any way.

 Over 6 weeks, the control group lost 1.2 pounds.